 West Virginia's 2024-2026 Triennial Highway Safety Plan was submitted to the National Highway Traffic Safety Administration (NHTSA) on June 30, 2023.
-Due to this submission date, the State of West Virginia has made no updates to any analysis in the plan.
+The State of West Virginia has made no updates to any analysis in the plan.
 This includes:

-- No adjustments to the countermeasure strategy for programming funds because the Triennial Highway Safety Plan was submitted to NHTSA less than one month ago; and - No changes to the Performance Plan in the 2024-2026 Triennial Highway Safety Plan and no amendments to any common performance targets developed under § 1300.11(b)(3)(ii)(C).
+- No adjustments to the countermeasure strategy for programming funds; and - No changes to the Performance Plan and no amendments to any common performance targets developed under CFR 23 § 1300.11(b)(3)(ii)(C).